 Even with such mitigation measures, some reasonably foreseeable future projects will have an unavoidable adverse impact on cultural resources.
-In particular, projects located in previously undisturbed areas have greater potential for altering topographical contours and disturbing archaeological sites and human burials.
-For a project such as TMT, which is both extremely large and proposed for a previously undisturbed site, adverse cultural resource impact is likely.
+In particular, projects proposed for previously undisturbed areas (such as TMT) have greater potential for altering topographical contours and disturbing archaeological sites and human burials.
+In addition, any project involving construction of an above-ground structure has the potential to affect viewplanes.